ronnieholm/Backend-web-programming-course-spring-2014/Source/Exercises/Exercise1/README.md

 ﻿# Exercise 1: Car

+The code contains several *declarations of variables*.
+All the variables are supposed to represent facts about a car.

 1. For each variable consider if the purpose of the variable is clearly understandable from its name.
 2. For each variable consider what actual values each variable